 Arrowtooth larvae eat copepods, a type of small crustacean.
 Juveniles and adults feed on crustaceans (mainly ocean pink shrimp and krill) and fish (mainly cod, herring, and pollock).
 A variety of fish and marine mammals prey on arrowtooth flounder, including skates, sharks, shortspine thornyhead, halibut, orcas, toothed whales, and harbor seals.
 In the Gulf of Alaska, arrowtooth flounder are an important part of the diet of Steller sea lions.

 Arrowtooth flounder are a relatively large, brownish colored flatfish with a large mouth.
 They’re members of the family Pleuronectidae, the right-eyed flounders.
 Right-eyed flounders have both eyes on their right side and lie on the ocean floor on their left side.

 Scientists at NOAA’s Alaska and Northwest Fisheries Science Centers conduct trawl surveys to estimate the abundance of arrowtooth flounder in Alaska and West Coast waters.

 Arrowtooth flounder stocks are well above their target population levels in all areas (West Coast, Gulf of Alaska, and Bering Sea/Aleutian Islands).
 The Gulf of Alaska and Bering Sea/Aleutian Islands stocks were last assessed in 2012.
-The Pacific coast stock is due to be assessed again in December 2013.
+The Pacific coast stock is scheduled to be assessed again in 2015.

 Harvesting arrowtooth flounder